getsentry/sentry-javascript/packages/nuxt/README.md

 **Alternative Setup (ESM-compatible)**

 This setup makes sure Sentry is imported on the server before any other imports.
-This however leads to an import-in-the-middle error ([related reproduction](https://github.com/getsentry/sentry-javascript-examples/pull/38)).
+As of now, this however leads to an import-in-the-middle error ([related reproduction](https://github.com/getsentry/sentry-javascript-examples/pull/38)).

 Add a `instrument.server.(js|ts)` file to your `public` folder: